JochenMenzel/SLACC/README.md

 Full load tests on the bench showed that the power MosFETs run rather cool.
 Instead, the output capacitors turned quite hot.

-It is a good idea to do tests on the voltage and current measurement of each individual device and then correct the linearization tables in the source code: This way you eliminate slight inaccuracies introduces by the parts tolerances of the shunts, current amplifiers and associated passives.
+It is a good idea to do tests on the voltage and current measurement of each individual device and then correct the linearization tables in the source code: This way you eliminate slight inaccuracies introduced by the parts tolerances of the shunts, current amplifiers and associated passives.

 All the parts needed to build one cost me approx. 50€; This is exclusive the fan, the housing, the emergency off switch, the Anderson PowerPole connectors, the MC4 connectors and the 4-wire M8 PU cable and M8-plug: These parts i recycled from junk.
+There is some cost saving potential by ordering parts for several SLACCs at once and there is also some cost saving potential in the design.
+For example i ordered large heatsinks for the MosFETs.
+These are not necessary, however; you can save 5€ per SLACC by reusing e.g. a Pentium II CPU heatsink from a scrapyard.

 # hardware changes